ajmpawlik/CV-Aleksandra-Pawlik/Aleksandra's resume.md

 Also, I facilitated workshops with data analysts to train in the use of Dedoose qualitative data exploration tool

-:afghanistan::netherlands: **Wageningen UR, Centre for Development Innovation, ATVET** (Jan 2014 - Aug 2016) Kabul, Afghanistan / Wageningen, Netherlands
+**Wageningen UR, Centre for Development Innovation, ATVET** (Jan 2014 - Aug 2016) Kabul, Afghanistan / Wageningen, Netherlands

 *__Monitoring and Evaluation Adviser__*